pakhowong/pakhowong.github.io/README.md

 ## 📌 Notes

-This project is for personal tracking and visualisation only.
+This project is for personal travel tracking and visualisation only.
-Refer to official UK Home Office guidance for immigration compliance.

 ---

 ## 👤 Author

-Pak Ho Wong
+Pakho Wong
-MSc (Software Engineering), University of Oxford
-MBA, NYU Stern